tencent cloud

 .send();

-// Construct a consumer Consumer<byte[]> consumer = pulsarClient.newConsumer() // Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`, which can be copied from the **Topic** page. .topic("persistent://pulsar-xxx/sdk_java/topic1") // You need to create a subscription on the topic details page in the console and enter the subscription name here .subscriptionName("sub_topic1") // Declare the key_shared mode to be the consumption mode .subscriptionType(SubscriptionType.Key_Shared) .subscribe();
+// Construct a consumer.
+Consumer<byte[]> consumer = pulsarClient.newConsumer() // Full topic path, in the format of persistent://cluster (tenant) ID/namespace/topic name, copied from the Topic page. .topic("persistent://pulsar-xxx/sdk_java/topic1") // Create a subscription on the topic details page in the console.
+Specify the subscription name here. .subscriptionName("sub_topic1") // Declare the consumption mode to be the Key_Shared mode. .subscriptionType(SubscriptionType.Key_Shared) .subscribe();

-There can be multiple consumers in the key_shared mode.
+The following figure shows multiple consumers in the Key_Shared mode.

-In this mode, each partition will be assigned to only one consumer instance at a time.
-When there are more consumers than partitions, the excessive consumers cannot consume messages.
-This problem can be solved by adding more partitions.
+In this mode, each partition is assigned only to one consumer instance at a time.
+When there are more consumers than partitions, the excess consumers cannot consume messages.
+This problem can be solved by adding more partitions than consumers.

 Producer<byte[]> producer pulsarClient.newProducer()